 Qualitative standards of academic standing progression are assessed through Grade Point Average (GPA) evaluation.
 The calculation of the grade point average is done at the end of each term (spring, summer, fall).
-Only courses taken at Concordia are used to figure GPA (unless you are in a teaching program in which transfer courses can affect the GPA).
-Calculation is done by dividing attempted hours by quality points (see Table 1 below).
-Attempted hours are all credit hours in which the student is enrolled on the date of record for the semester (census day).
-If a course is repeated, only the highest grade will be figured in the GPA.
+Only courses taken at Concordia are used to figure the GPA (unless the student is in a teaching program, in which transfer courses can affect the GPA).
 For the purpose of GPA calculation, grades of "I", "NC", "NP", or "W" will not be counted.